zhilk/repro-collab/CONTRIBUTING.md

    - `GH_PAT_CROSSREPO` (classic token)
    - `GH_PAT_UPSTREAM` (fine-grained token)

+#### Activate GitHub Actions

+In your fork, got to Actions and activate Actions.
+There are a couple maintainance actions that use time based triggers, if you want those you have to activate them seperately.

 ## License

 This project is released under the **CC0 1.0 Universal** license, which means it is dedicated to the public domain.
 You can: